Phone Calls with Social Anxiety

 Setup takes about a minute.

-2. Text Mio what you need: "Call Dr. Lee's office at 555-0145 and schedule a therapy intake appointment"
+- Type who to call and why: "Call Dr. Lee's office at 555-0145 about a therapy intake appointment"